drone-ah/wordsonsand/blog/content/posts/triangle/under-the-hood.md

 - A **build+deploy system** to generate early test builds
 - Possibly a **contact/feedback** form directly in-game or on the site

-I’m releasing this in what I’m calling a **"Sprout" build** - a playable seed, a form of extremely early access.
+I’ll be releasing this in what I’m calling a [**"Sprout" build**](./sprout.md) - a playable seed, a form of extremely early access.
 Feedback and collaboration is really important to me and I want to get this out there as soon as there is the tiniest spark of "life."

 If you’d like to follow the journey, you can
 [watch the video devlog](https://youtu.be/8nA-a5Z1IDc)